thieu1995/mealpy/docs/source/pages/general/references.rst

   * **OriginalWHO**: Amali, D., & Dinakaran, M. (2019).
 Wildebeest herd optimization: A new global optimization algorithm inspired by wildebeest herding behaviour.
 Journal of Intelligent & Fuzzy Systems, (Preprint), 1-14.

 * **WDO - Wind Driven Optimization**
-  * **OriginalWDO**: Bayraktar, Z., Komurcu, M., & Werner, D. H. (2010, July).
-Wind Driven Optimization (WDO): A novel nature-inspired optimization algorithm and its application to electromagnetics.
-In 2010 IEEE antennas and propagation society international symposium (pp. 1-4).
-IEEE.
+  * **OriginalWDO**: Bayraktar, Z., Komurcu, M., Bossard, J.A. and Werner, D.H., 2013.
+The wind driven optimization technique and its application in electromagnetics.
+IEEE transactions on antennas and propagation, 61(5), pp.2745-2757.

 --